reportportal/docs/src/md/src/DevGuides/back-end-contribution.md

 ### Git branch requirements
 - Working branch name must be started with jira-id(EPMRPP-DDD)(-optional-description), for example:
 `EPMRPP-444` or `EPMRPP-443-fix-some-bugs`.
 That also means, all Jira branches must be related to some Jira ticked, only jira-id should be a trigger for branch creation
-(excluding some technical branches master, develop, release etc). <b>For contributors that have no access to our Jira tasks jira-id prefix isn't required</b>
+(excluding some technical branches master, develop, release etc).
 - All commit messages in `master`, `develop` and `release` branches must be started with jira-id as well: EPMRPP-445 Some important fix.
 - Better to divide commits into small bug logic completed parts into the branch, to ease understanding during code review.
 - When merging a PR into the mainstream branch (`master`, `develop`, `release`) all commits should be squashed and provided with suitable description with jira-id by person who performs merge.

+<b>For contributors that have no access to our Jira tasks branch name prefix should be GitHub `issue` name</b>
+It is highly recommended creating an issue that doesn't already exist and then fix it within your PR.
+Even if it's some new function.
+Issue will stay there with all your ideas and comments from other contributors.
+Also, RP users who are not developers might prefer to look through issues rather than PRs to check if something is already fixed in a new version of Report Portal.

 ## Open-source contribution workflow